 4. Hand-held assistive devices.
 When a child with an impairment involving a lower extremity or extremities uses a hand-held assistive device, such as a cane, crutch or walker, examination should be with and without the use of the assistive device unless contraindicated by the medical judgment of a physician who has treated or examined the child.
 The child's ability to ambulate with and without the device provides information as to whether, or the extent to which, the child is able to ambulate without assistance.
 The medical basis for the use of any assistive device (e.g., instability, weakness) should be documented.
 The requirement to use a hand-held assistive device may also impact on the child's functional capacity by virtue of the fact that one or both upper extremities are not available for such activities as lifting, carrying, pushing, and pulling.

 K. Disorders of the spine, listed in 101.04, result in limitations because of distortion of the bony and ligamentous architecture of the spine and associated impingement on nerve roots (including the cauda equina) or spinal cord.
-Such impingement on nerve tissue may result from a herniated nucleus pulposus or other miscellaneous conditions.
-Neurological abnormalities resulting from these disorders are to be evaluated by referral to the neurological listings in 111.00ff, as appropriate.
-(See also 101.00B and E.)
+Such impingement on nerve tissue may result from a herniated nucleus pulposus, spinal stenosis, arachnoditis, or other miscellaneous conditions.

 1. Herniated nucleus pulposus is a disorder frequently associated with the impingement of a nerve root, but occurs infrequently in children.
 Nerve root compression results in a specific neuro-anatomic distribution of symptoms and signs depending upon the nerve root(s) compromised.